In this article I will take you into more details about the creation process of the album from the production to the release.

 Don't over use plugins.
 Try to be minimal as much as you can with plugins. and try to achieve the desired sounds or effect using as little plugins as possible.
 It'll save you CPU and you will learn to work and understand each plugin better this way.

 Watch out for clipped or over-compressed tracks. those will give you headache at the mastering stage.

 Last but not least, Get a great sounding mix before the mastering stage. don't rely on the mastering stage to fix the mix.

-Creating a complete artworks for the album is optional here.
-I just took advantage of some experience i have using Adobe Photoshop and Illustrator to create the cover and the artworks for my release.
+I just took advantage of some experience I have using Adobe Photoshop and Illustrator to create the cover and the artworks for my release.

-But of course it's absolutely necessary to create a cover art for the release.
 If you have zero Photoshop or drawing skills don't worry, you can always hire someone to do it, it won't cost much.
-Or you can do it by taking a picture using your phone then use one the many photo editing apps to create something cool, and your done!
+Or you can do it by taking a picture using your phone then use one the many photo editing apps to create something coo.